19-21 November 2025

 Lithuania | Estonia

-Illustrator and zookeeper.
+Illustrator and zookeeper, part-time ceramicist and part-time pole dancer.
 Reda has illustrated over 30 children’s books and novel covers in Lithuania and Estonia.
-Part-time ceramist, part-time pole dancer.
-Originally from Lithuania, she has been living in Estonia for nearly a decade.
+Originally from Lithuania, she has been based in Estonia for nearly a decade.

 2024: